Chart Color Schemes

 An assessment of population growth drivers in Buff Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area around Buff Point, the suburb's population is estimated at approximately 3,699 as of November 2025.
-This figure reflects an increase of 140 people, representing a growth rate of 3.9%, since the 2021 Census which reported a population of 3,559 people in Buff Point.
-The change is inferred from AreaSearch's estimation of the resident population at 3,661 following examination of the latest Estimated Residential Population (ERP) data release by the ABS in June 2024, along with an additional 14 validated new addresses since the Census date.
-This results in a population density ratio of 1,769 persons per square kilometer for Buff Point, which is higher than the average seen across national locations assessed by AreaSearch.
-The suburb's growth rate of 3.9% since the 2021 census exceeded the SA4 region's growth rate of 3.1%, indicating that Buff Point was a growth leader in the region during this period.
+As of November 2025, the estimated population for the Buff Point statistical area (Lv2) is around 3,752 people.
+This figure reflects an increase of 193 people since the 2021 Census, which reported a population of 3,559 people.
+The change is inferred from AreaSearch's estimate of the resident population at 3,662 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 14 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,795 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The Buff Point (SA2) has experienced a growth rate of 5.4% since the 2021 census, exceeding both the SA4 region at 3.7% and the SA3 area, marking it as a growth leader in the region.
 Overseas migration contributed approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year, for areas covered by this data.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, Buff Point is expected to grow by approximately 440 persons by the year 2041, reflecting a total gain of 10.2% over the 17-year period.
-This projected growth places the suburb just below the median of Australian statistical areas in terms of demographic trends.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for areas covered by this data.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the Buff Point (SA2) is expected to grow by 434 persons to reach a total population of around 4,186 people by the year 2041, reflecting an overall gain of approximately 8.5% over the 17-year period.

 Frequently Asked Questions - Population